Amazon com : Investigates Employees Leaking Data for Bribes | MarketScreener

 By Jon Emont in Hong Kong and Laura Stevens and Robert McMillan in San Francisco

-Amazon.com Inc. is investigating internal leaks as it fights to root out fake reviews and other seller scams from its website.
+Amazon.com Inc. is investigating suspected data leaks and bribes of its employees as it fights to root out fake reviews and other seller scams from its website.

 The practice, which violates company policy, is particularly pronounced in China, according to some of these people, because the number of sellers there is skyrocketing.
-As well, Amazon employees in China have relatively small salaries, which emboldens them to take risks.
+As well, Amazon employees in China have relatively small salaries, which might embolden them to take risks.

-Amazon is investigating a number of cases involving employees, including some in the U.S., suspected of accepting these bribes, according to people familiar with the matter.
-An internal probe begun in May after Eric Broussard, Amazon's vice president who oversees international marketplaces, was tipped off to the practice in China, according to people familiar with the matter.
+Amazon is investigating a number of incidents involving employees, including some in the U.S., suspected of accepting these bribes, according to people familiar with the matter.
+An internal probe began in May after Eric Broussard, Amazon's vice president who oversees international marketplaces, was tipped off to the practice in China, people familiar with the matter said.
 Amazon has since shuffled the roles of key executives in China to try to root out the bribery, one of these people said.

 An Amazon spokeswoman said the company has strict policies and a code of business conduct and ethics, and it has installed systems to restrict and audit what employees can access.

 The company confirmed it is investigating the claims.
-"We hold our employees to a high ethical standard and anyone in violation of our Code faces discipline, including termination and potential legal and criminal penalties," she added in a statement.
+"We hold our employees to a high ethical standard and anyone in violation of our Code faces discipline, including termination and potential legal and criminal penalties," the spokeswoman added in a statement.

 That goes for sellers, too.
 "We have zero tolerance for abuse of our systems and if we find bad actors who have engaged in this behavior, we will take swift action against them," she said.